 Most experienced attorneys tend to overestimate their writing ability on the essays and especially the performance test, for good reason.
 They come to find (sometimes too late) that writing like a bar taker is different from writing like a lawyer.
 Take that into consideration when you make your decision.

-If you can’t hit 1440 scaled on the written portion (at least an average raw score of 62.5), you can balance it out with a higher MBE score.
+If you can’t hit 1390 scaled on the written portion (roughly at least an average raw score of 60), you can balance it out with a higher MBE score.

 Your limited time may be better spent focusing on writing solid essays (by being able to identify relevant issues and recall the rules) and performance tests.

 So, if you are very strong in multiple choice or the MBE subjects, then yes, taking the full exam may work out better for you.
-Again, by strong, I mean you should expect to score at least 1440 scaled on the MBE.
+Again, by strong, I mean you should expect to score at the very least 1390 scaled on the MBE.

 On the other hand, if you aren’t that strong in multiple choice or the MBE subjects, taking the full exam won’t help you out much.